C-memory-object-model-study-group/c-mom-sg/notes/cmom-0011-2021-09-01-clarifying-uninitialised-reads-v10.md

 It's also clear from earlier discussion that two other semantics are sometimes provided by existing compilers and valued in practice: automatic zero initalisation, and automatic initialisation with some sentinel value for error detection.

+The votes for c.2, which aims to allow implementation error reporting whenever the implementation can identify an uninitialised read, but a tolerably predictable semantics otherwise, indicate significant but not overwhelming support for providing such guarantees as an alternative to plain UB.

+The vote for the address-never-taken case was evenly split between those who thought it should be the same as the address-taken case (whatever that is), and those who picked c.1 and c.2.

 ## The proposed alternatives